 Corgi Temperament

 Corgis are known for being very friendly and affectionate.
-They are very family-centered dogs.
-They like being in the middle of the action with their people.
+They are very family-centered dogs who like being in the middle of the action with their people.

 They are also quite intelligent, which makes training them even easier.
 However, this also means that they will require regular mental stimulation.
 They bore easily and must be given something to do.